 The scene color is based on the x-coordinate of the intersection point, resulting in a black street, some white stripes and an uniform grey color for the sidewalk and buildings.
 A very dark lighting (it is night after all) and some extra blueish fog is added to the scene, to hide the short viewing distance.

-The colour of the reflected ray is calculated using the same functions as the color of the primary ray.
+The colour of the reflected ray is calculated using the same functions as the colour of the primary ray.
 Both colours are added resulting in the final colour of the scene.

 You can find (the full source of) the fragment shader on Shadertoy: https://www.shadertoy.com/view/Xtf3zn.